This bird bath is versatile in that it has 3

 stream.
 But that is what we see.

-- It is well made because Farm Innovators make many items farmers need.
-If they are producing items for such an important industry, then they care about their product.
-(They sell heated, chicken fountains, dog bowls, water bottles, pond de-icers and so much more.)
+It is well made because Farm Innovators make quality products for agricultural needs.
+(They also sell heated chicken fountains, dog bowls, water bottles, pond de-icers and so much more.)

 1. Yes, it does not hold as much water as some other heated bird baths.
 It will require filling more often.
-So you will want to consider where you place it if you are trudging through snow to fill it up.
+So you will want to consider where you place, if you are trudging through snow to fill it up.

 But the flip side to this is, filling it more often means fresher and cleaner water for the wild birds.
 Our bath gets lots of use all day, making it necessary for it to be dumped and refilled with fresh water daily.